gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Of course," the parrot said dryly.

 Uyves watched the kites flying overhead for a moment.
 "You sharing your nest with anyone these days, Jack?"

 The parrot bobbed his head.
 "Aye.
 She came on board at Mau Ngapcha."

 "Oh?
 Well, good for you.
 Mind me asking what her name is?"

 "Doesn't have one.
 She's not Gifted."

 "No?"

 "Nope."
 Jack's version of shaking his head was two quick twitches left and right.
 "It ain't as common as stories would have you believe."

 "Mm.
 Well, then it's a good thing you lot don't mind having ungifted mates."

 Jack scratched the side of his head with a claw.
 "Aye.
 And I suppose it's a good thing for you that so many women on Avaunt feel the same way."

 The bosun's laugh nearly filled the street.

 Ten minutes later, he stood at the top of Slip Street, his hat firmly on his head.
 "Gather all, gather all!" he bellowed, pounding the town's assembly drum in time with his words.
 "Gather all and hearken!"

 The townspeople assembled quickly.
 A few said hellos to the parrot, who bobbed his head at them in return from his perch on the Captain's House gate.

 "Morning, Jack."
 Mamaere Mayeule held out her hand.
 "Dried plum?"

 "Don't mind if I do," the parrot said, deftly beaking it off her palm.

 "Right, quiet down," the bosun said to the crowd.
 "Jack here has word from the captain.
 Jack?"

 "Thank you, bosun."
 The parrot spread its wings and settled them again.
 "Well.
 You all know what happened yesterday.
 That means you know as much as anyone does.
 The captain had no warning, and doesn't know where we're headed.
 We could be back on course tomorrow, or not."

 He raised his voice over the crowd's murmurs.
 "The immediate problem is water.
 There's enough in the tanks to get us through to Carnelian, or even to Chalcedony, but only if we're careful about how much we use.
 So, orders are," his voice changed to imitate the captain's, "No water for vanity gardens, or for boiling dyes or dagging wool."

 The crowd's murmurs grew louder.
 "I know, I know," Jack said in his own voice.
 "But until we have a better idea of what's happening, those are his orders."

 "Do you want us to stop bathing, too?" a voice called out.

 The bosun spoke up quickly.
 "What difference would that make to you, Donaien?"

 A few people laughed.
 Donaien crossed his arms and scowled.
 Beside him, his husband Armaend asked, "What about evacuation?"

 The crowd stilled.
 "What about it?"
 Jack asked.

 "You said we'd be all right until Chalcedony, but what if we haven't berthed somewhere by then?
 Even if we stop watering the fields, we'll be dry by Tourmaline.
 What happens then?"

 Jack fixed his beady stare on Armaend.
 "Nobody is going to evacuate anything," the parrot said.
 His rasping voice carried clearly on the gentle midday breeze.
 "I've lived on this mountain eighty-three years, chick and bird.
 It's always found berth, and until we see otherwise, I'm going to trust it to find berth again."

 "Easy for you to say," someone muttered behind Erileine.
 "You can always just fly away."

 Jack scratched the side of his head briskly with a claw.
 "So, unless there are questions?
 Right.
 Bosun?"

 Bosun Uyves' chest swelled as he took a deep breath.
-"Dis...missed!"
+"Dis…missed!"

 As the crowd began to break up, the parrot squawked, "Bookster?
 A word?"
 The Karabandi had been standing next to Erileine and her family, a thoughtful expression on his face.

 "Of course," Razi said.
 "Erileine?"

 "*Sra*?"

 Razi raised his eyebrows.
 "You *are* my apprentice, aren't you?"

 Erileine glanced at her parents.
 "Go ahead," Laeuc said.
 Erileine hurried after her teacher and the bosun into the Captain's House.

 They gathered around a small map that Razi had found in a book on the medicinal properties of fungi.
 "Not much room for us to get through, is there?" the bosun said, tapping the inverted V's that marked the Brumosos.

-The bookster shrugged. "*La*, there are gaps and passes---perhaps we will go through one of those.  *Sra* parrot, does the captain perhaps have more detailed maps in Forecastle?"
+The bookster shrugged.  "*La*, there are gaps and passes–perhaps we will go through one of those.  *Sra* parrot, does the captain perhaps have more detailed maps in Forecastle?"

 "Don't know, but I'll ask.
 And just call me Jack, bookster.
 Never been much of one for titles."

 Razi inclined his head.
 "Jack, then.
 And if I might ask another question?
-The captain's wife---did she feel anything yesterday?"
+The captain's wife–did she feel anything yesterday?"

 The parrot shook his head.
 "Not that anyone's told me.
-But as far as I know, her magic's about healing, so..."
-He ruffled his wings in a birdy shrug.
+But as far as I know, her magic's about healing, so…"  He ruffled his wings in a birdy shrug.

 Razi closed the book and set it aside.
 "Well, please convey my greetings to the captain, then.
 I hope you have an uneventful flight."

 The bosun left with Jack on his shoulder.
 Erileine closed the door behind them.
 "What do you think will happen if there isn't a pass big enough?"  she asked.

 Razi waggled his hands absent-mindedly.  "*La*, who can know?
 The mountain flies higher over Darp than it does at Mau Ngapcha or Gandan Berth.
 Perhaps it will fly higher still when we reach the Brumosos.
 Or perhaps crashing is the wrong way to think of it.
 Perhaps the mountain is in season to mate."

 He grinned boyishly at the look on Erileine's face.
 "Oh, come, I cannot be the only one to think of that?
 Perhaps the mountain is like a goat in spring.
 Stranger things have happened."

 "Not around here," Erileine muttered, embarrassed.

 Razi's grin softened.  "*La*, well, just in case we survive, I think you should keep working on your Praczny.
 I know it is not used so much on the mountain as Gandan-o or Bantangui, but the exercise will do you good.
-Here---see if you can find the word for 'pass'."
+Here–see if you can find the word for 'pass'."

 "Yes, *sra*."
 Erileine took the tattered blue-and-yellow Praczny dictionary from its place on the shelf by the window, pulled the dayglass lantern closer, and settled into her chair.

 "Mountain," she said.
-"A mass of rock that---um, hang on."
+"A mass of rock that–um, hang on."
 She flipped the pages again, pursed her lips, and flipped back.
 "A mass of rock that rises above its surroundings, and is bigger than a hill."
 She glanced at the bookster.
 "So that's no help."

 Razi nodded.
 "How about 'travel'?
 Or 'road'?  *La*, one of those might lead you to something that leads to 'pass'."

 Piaerre looked at him in dismay.
 "But that could take forever!"

 "Yes, it could."
 Razi slid another book back into its place on the shelf.
 "But sometimes that's just what you have to do."

 Erileine chased words all afternoon while Razi reshelved books.
 Every once in a while he set a volume on the table instead to shape a rough map of Cherne: those from Ruuda at the north end, those from Ini Bantang and Barra Bantang at the south, the Ninety-Nine Kingdoms in the west, and a scant handful from Praczedt and Thind to the east.
 A lone volume of Karabandi poetry occupied the center.

 The dozenth time Erileine looked up, two glinting pieces of brass caught her eyes.
 "What are those for?"

 "*La*, I thought to add some landmarks to my map.
 That one is for Ossisswe.
 The other is Coriandel.
 You see?"
 Razi handed them to Erileine.
 The first was square, with a lantern stamped on one side and the date "1241" on the other.
 The second was round, with a hole punched through it.
 A hatched pattern framed the hole on both sides, put there, Erileine had learned, to deter trimmers from taking metal off the coin's edges.

 "Wait."
 Erileine replaced the coins, then fished a smooth gray pebble out of her pocket that she had put there several days ago for some now-forgotten reason.
 "Avaunt," she said, setting it down a double handspan from the coins.
 It seemed very small.

 They worked through the last of the afternoon, pausing only to answer the call of nature.
 For a time, someone chopped firewood outside, and someone else trundled a cart past the Captain's House, but the only sounds in the library were those of pages being turned, and chairs creaking as their occupants shifted their weight.

 A knock on the door made them both start.
 "Hello?"
 Laeuc called as he entered.
 "Anyone aboard?"
 He tousled his daughter's and looked around.
 "Saints, but there's a lot of books here, isn't there?"

 "Well, it *is* a library," Erileine said.

 "Ah.
 Right."
 One corner of Laeuc's mouth twitched.
 "Anyway, I just came to say, a flock of us got to talking, and we've decided to head up to Forecastle tomorrow to pick up a few things, just in case.
 I was wondering if you would like to come along."

 Razi pursed his lips, then nodded.
 "Certainly.
 I could use some more ink and paper, and *la,* some fresh air would do my apprentice some good."

 "I'm sure it would," Laeuc agreed.
-"We're wanting an early start---on the road at dawn?"
+"We're wanting an early start–on the road at dawn?"

 "Of course," Razi agreed.
 He rolled his head to work the kinks out of his neck.
 "I shall see you then."

 Walking home beside her father, Erileine suddenly asked, "What did you